NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Method

 \subsection{Occlusion-Aware Instanced Rendering}

 We introduce a novel instanced rasterizer for 3DGS that enables the rendering of large composed scenes consisting of upwards of 100 million Gaussians.
 Each unique asset is stored once, together with a list of instance transforms.
-A Gaussian is then instantiated only if it survives several culling steps, drastically reducing VRAM usage.
+An instance is created only if it survives both frustum and occlusion culling, drastically reducing VRAM usage.
 Before rendering, we precompute the secondary MLP once to extract the per-Gaussian feature vectors.
-Per frame, we then perform frustum culling based on the means of the Gaussian and decide whether to query the MLP based on the per-asset minimum distance.
-The input to the MLP is calculated per instance, hence we must convert the inputs from global space back into the local space that was used during training.
-For the viewing direction and forward vector of the camera, we simply apply the global-to-local rotation.
-The means of the Gaussians have to be translated and scaled back to be in local space.
+Per frame, we then perform frustum culling based on the Gaussian mean and decide whether to query the MLP based on the per-asset minimum distance.
+The MLP input is computed per instance; hence, we must convert the inputs from global space back to the local space used during training.
+For the camera's viewing direction and forward vector, we simply apply the global-to-local rotation.
+The means of the Gaussians have to be translated and scaled to the local space.
 For distance, we need to undo two changes.
-First, we account for a potential difference in FoV between the cameras used for rendering and training.
-Second, we undo scaling that was applied to the object.
+First, we account for a potential difference in FoV between the rendering and training cameras.
+Second, we undo the scaling applied to the object.
 The distance in local space is then calculated as follows: